-The Festival offers a number of internships, with a 2014 contract period running May 31 to July 26 (technical and administrative) or July 29 (acting).
+The Festival offers a number of internships, with a 2016 contract period running May 31 to July 26 (technical and administrative) or July 29 (acting).

 Interns participate in an intensive training-production program, working six days a week.
 Internships come with a stipend and various benefits described below.

 Advanced undergraduate Theatre students or those just graduating with BA or BFA degrees are encouraged to apply for internships.

 What's the total compensation package for interns?